 WhatsApp: Preparing healthcare CX for the post-COVID digital era

-To aid the healthcare sector manage the logistics of a roll out, official WhatApp solution providers including tyntec can design, create and implement the channel, fully integrating the messaging platform with existing CX infrastructures. tyntec also offers its Support Inbox service that allows healthcare providers to manage multiple channels including WhatsApp, SMS and more via one centralized hub.
+To aid the healthcare sector manage the logistics of a roll out, official WhatApp solution providers including tyntec can design, create and implement the channel, fully integrating the messaging platform with existing CX infrastructures. tyntec also offers its Conversations Inbox service that allows healthcare providers to manage multiple channels including WhatsApp, SMS and more via one centralized hub.

 Such ease of roll out and powerful management features can only be good news as Forrester research shows that optimizing CX must now be made a priority.
 Pre-COVID and the healthcare industry was slow to embrace CX and digital transformation, all while patient demand increased for both.